Siddeshkanth/FE_All_in_one/README.md

 # FE_All_in_one
 A Generalized Repo for experimenting with Financial Engineering

+"Long way to go, and big ideas yet to discover.
+We will stumble along the way, and learn a lot from contact with reality of market data.

+It will somtimes be messy, and we will be forced to scrub.
+We will sometimes make really bad dcisions and end up with tons load of meaningless data, we will sometimes have moments of transcentdent progress and value" In all, we will create a tool likely to help us understand financial markets and data better.

 Here are the following questions we like to answer regarding this repo